 Market Risk.
 The trading price of equity securities, fixed income securities, commodities and other instruments fluctuates in response to a variety of factors.
 These factors include events impacting the entire market or specific market segments, such as political, market and economic developments, as well as events that impact specific issuers.
 The Net Asset Value of the Fund, like security and commodity prices generally, will fluctuate within a wide range in response to these and other factors.
-Possible continuing market turbulence may have an adverse effect on the Fund's performance.
+Possible continuing market turbulence may have an adverse effect on Fund performance.
 As a result, an investor could lose the value of its investment over short or even long periods.

-Mid and Large Capitalisation Investing Risk.
+Mid and Large Capitalisation Investing.
 The Fund may invest a relatively large percentage of its assets in the securities of mid and large capitalisation companies.
 The securities of mid-capitalisation companies may be subject to more unpredictable price changes than securities of larger companies or the market as a whole.
 The securities of large-capitalisation companies may be relatively mature compared to smaller companies and therefore subject to slower growth during times of economic expansion.

 Sectorial Investment Risk.
 To the extent the Fund invests a significant portion of its assets in the securities of companies of a particular sector, it is more likely to be impacted by events or conditions affecting that sector.
-The Fund may invest a relatively large percentage of its assets in sectors, including the consumer discretionary sector, the industrial sector and the information technology sector, which sectors have tended to form a relatively large percentage of the Index.
+The Fund may invest a relatively large percentage of its assets in sectors, including the financial sector, the industrial sector and the biotechnology and pharmaceuticals sector, which sectors have tended to form a relatively large percentage of the Index.
 Further details of the specific risks relevant to these sectors are set out below.

-- Consumer Discretionary Sector Risk.
+- Information Technology Sector Risk.
+This sector can be significantly affected by, among other things, the supply and demand for specific products and services, the pace of technological development and government regulation.
+Challenges facing companies in the information technology sector include distressed cash flows due to the need to commit substantial capital to meet increasing competition, particularly in formulating new products and services using new technology, technological innovations that make existing products and services obsolete, and satisfying consumer demand. - Consumer Discretionary Sector Risk.
 The Fund currently invests a significant portion of its assets in the consumer discretionary sector.
 This sector consists of, for example, automobile, media and retail companies.
 The consumer discretionary sector of the economy can be significantly affected by, among other things, economic growth, worldwide demand and consumers' disposable income levels and propensity to spend. - Industrial Sector Risk.
-This sector can be significantly affected by, among other things, worldwide economic growth, supply and demand for specific products and services, rapid technological developments, international political and economic developments, environmental issues, and tax and governmental regulatory policies. - Financial Sector Risk.
-This sector can be significantly affected by changes in interest rates, government regulation, the rate of corporate and consumer debt defaulted, price, competition, and the availability and cost of capital.
+This sector can be significantly affected by, among other things, worldwide economic growth, supply and demand for specific products and services, rapid technological developments, international political and economic developments, environmental issues, and tax and governmental regulatory policies.